-Why do I need to attend New Student Orientation after my New Student Orientation Group?
+Why do I need to attend New Student Orientation after my StART Session?

 If you are a new student, The New Student Orientation is your gateway to a successful start at MCC.
-This event, hosted at your campus the week prior to classes starting, is a great way to connect with current students, staff and other resources, and to learn your way around.
+This event is a great way to connect with current students, staff and other resources, and to learn your way around.
 It also helps you get your student ID, parking pass, books and all the things you need for the first day of classes.

 What is the difference between an advisor and a counselor?